Applied Artificial Intelligence Conference

 For the interaction with the participants during the virtual event, we are in close contact with all our keynote speakers and make sure that interactivity gets prioritized.
 This is important because, when you think about it, interactivity is really the only thing that differentiates those keynotes from ted-talks or something else.
 And most importantly, we make sure that our team can react and take action as fast as possible.”

-Choosing the Virtual Event Management Platform
+Choosing the Virtual Event Networking Platform

-Matthias Grabner said, “We did look at a lot of different event management software solutions out there because we had to make sure that we could deliver our services.
+Matthias Grabner said, “We did look at a lot of different event networking software solutions out there because we had to make sure that we could deliver our services.
 Additionally, we always get input from our worldwide offices, telling us about their good and bad experiences with platform providers being used in their part of the world.

 Anyway, a couple of reasons did lead to our decision to use b2match for this event.
 We know how well the networking and b2b matchmaking functionalities work, like the detailed profile set-up, the listings of “searching for” and “offering” opportunities in the marketplace, and the smooth meeting scheduling.

 Nobody else has worked out those features so well, and we can’t sacrifice on this.
-Additionally, the new virtual event solution allows us to create a virtual version of this event, which is what we were looking for.”
+Additionally, the new virtual and hybrid event solution allows us to create a virtual version of this event, which is what we were looking for.”

 - Through an integrated broadcasting for live-sessions/workshops up to 100 participants